 Sound Familiar?

-If some of this resonates with your experience, or you’re starting to make some connections around what may be going on with your adolescent child, you can contact me and explore next steps and getting support and healing the wounds of these “too much” messages.
+If some of this resonates with your experience, or you’re starting to make some connections around what may be going on with your adolescent child, you can contact me and explore next steps in getting support and healing the wounds of these “too much” messages.

 This is part two of a multi-part series on how the messages of being “too much” can impact our lives.
 Check out the first post, regarding messages from childhood, and stay tuned for the rest of the series.